Few things are more irritating than being late because of those 10 minutes spent taming your curls.

 It wasn’t easy to make it onto our list of the best hair dryers for curly hair.
-Each hair dryer that managed to crack into our top 10 has many positive reviews and beauty expert endorsements, and they also have at least two or three of the following features:
+Each hair dryer for curly hair that managed to crack into our top 10 has many positive reviews and beauty expert endorsements, and they also have at least two or three of the following features:

 - Ceramic or ionic technology